pirsch-analytics/docs/docs/get-started/frontend-integration.md

 ## Adding Pirsch to Your Website

-After creating your account, you can add Pirsch to your website.
+Once you have created your account, you can add Pirsch to your website.

-1. Open the dashboard and click on **Add Domain** in the menu.
+1. Open the dashboard and click on the **plus icon** in the menu.
 2. Enter the hostname of your website (such as **example.com**), the subdomain, and select a time zone.
-3. Click on **Add Domain**.
+3. Click on **Create Dashboard**.
+4. Select and open your preferred integration.
-4. Copy and paste the JavaScript snippet into the `<head>` section of your website.
+5. Copy and paste the JavaScript snippet into the <head> section of your website.

 ![Code Snippet](../static/get-started/add-domain-snippet.png)

 And you're done!
-Your website is now sending page views to Pirsch.
+Your website is now sending traffic to Pirsch.

 Note that only page views for the hostname you enter will be accepted.
-A pageview for **sub.example.com** won't be accepted if you've configured **example.com**.
-They are considered completely different websites and you will need to add a new dashboard or [additional domain](/advanced/domains-rollup) for them.
+A pageview for **sub.example.com** will not be accepted if you've configured **example.com**.
+They are considered completely different websites and you will need to add a new dashboard or create an [additional domain](/advanced/domains-rollup) for them.

-You can also create [roll-up views](/advanced/domains-rollup) to combine data from multiple websites.
+You can also create [rollup views](/advanced/domains-rollup) to combine data from multiple sites.

-The script will also track programmatic URL changes by default.
-This is useful if your website is a SPA (single-page application) or if you use anchors.
-You can disable this behavior by adding the `data-disable-history` parameter to the script.
-This also works for the `pirsch-extended.js` script.
+The script also tracks programmatic URL changes by default.
+This is useful if your site is a single page application (SPA) or if you use anchors.
+You can disable this behavior by adding the `data-disable-history' parameter to the script.
+This also works for the `pirsch-extended.js' script.

+## Choosing a Scripts

+There are currently four scripts, each with a different purpose.

+* pirsch-extended.js is the full integration and combines all the other scripts.
+It automatically tracks outbound link clicks, file downloads, and allows tracking of custom events through HTML, CSS, and JavaScript.
+* pirsch.js' is the basic integration and **only** tracks page views.
+* pirsch-events.js' tracks **only** programmatic events through JavaScript.
+This is usually combined with `pirsch.js` so that you have two very lightweight scripts on your site.
+* pirsch-sessions.js' automatically renews sessions.
+This can be useful for long running sessions without page switching.

 ## Testing the Integration